vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/http/README.md

 ```

 #### Setting http endpoint path
-Defaut http uri path is set to class name with first letter as lower case.
+Default http uri path is set to class name with first letter as lower case.
 If class name was `CustomHttpEndpoint` the default path would then be `customHttpEndpoint`.
 To set new http endpoint uri path override *path* method.
 ```java